Raster Blaster

 Bill Budge's Raster Blaster (or Rasterblaster on the disk label) is a home computer pinball simulation written by Bill Budge for the Apple II and published in 1981 by Budge's company, BudgeCo.
 It was ported to the Atari 8-bit computers.
 Raster Blaster closely resembles the Williams Firepower table from 1980.

 While not the first pinball game for home computers, Raster Blaster set a higher bar for visual fidelity, and the next several years saw a flurry of Apple II pinball titles: David's Midnight Magic (1982), Night Mission Pinball (1982), and Budge's own Pinball Construction Set (1983).

+Gameplay

+At the start of each ball, it is launched towards the four rollovers at the top of the table.
+Below these are located four bumpers, each with three targets on them; by hitting these targets the player can activate three "claws" to grab the ball.
+After all claws have grabbed a ball, all three balls are released at the same time for multiball.
+The initials of the game can be spelled by the player: the R lights when the upper rollovers are completed, and the B lights when the three targets on the right are hit.
+The game has two difficulty settings, and can be played by up to four players.